squidfunk/mkdocs-material/.github/ISSUE_TEMPLATE/translate.md

   "search.result.none": "No matching documents", "search.result.one": "1 matching document",
   "search.result.other": "# matching documents",
+  "search.result.more.one": "1 more on this page",
+  "search.result.more.other": "# more on this page",
   "skip.link.title": "Skip to content", "source.link.title": "Go to repository", "source.revision.date": "Last update",